Mailu/Mailu/docs/faq.rst

 We *do* provide a possibility to export the logs from the ``front`` service to the host.
 For this you need to set ``LOG_DRIVER=journald`` or ``syslog``, depending on the log manager of the host.
 You will need to setup the proper Regex in the Fail2Ban configuration.
-Be aware that webmail authentication appears to come form the Docker network, so don't ban those addresses!
+Be aware that webmail authentication appears to come from the Docker network, so don't ban those addresses!

 *Issue reference:* `85`_, `116`_, `171`_, `584`_, `592`_.